 Customer service is one of those aspects of setting up at flea markets that may seem troubling at times.
 There’s a lot to it!

-But, if you keep your customers happy by treating them the way you would want to be treated, staying calm in stressful situations and building relationships are customer service, you can begin to build a better flea market business and make more sales.
+But, if you keep your customers happy by treating them the way you would want to be treated, staying calm in stressful situations and building relationships, you can begin to build a better flea market business and make more sales.